crisfervil/WordMarkdown/README.md

 These are all very simple examples, and in real life things get more complicated.
 But it is a beginning and a work in progress.

 I see this as a tool to close the gap between Business Analysts and Developers, where all the hard work made by former can be more effectively reutilized, without asking them to learn new tools or programming languages.
-We can all work in the tools we already know very well; Office tools for Business people, and programming languages for developers.
+We can all work in the tools we already know well; Office tools for Business people, and programming languages for developers.

 TBC